-They say a little knowledge is a dangerous thing.
-I say that a little stem cell training for MDs can potentially be a dangerous problem too.
+They say a little knowledge is a dangerous thing and more specifically I say that a little stem cell training for MDs, such as from A4M, can potentially be a dangerous problem too.

 I’ve been very concerned about self-proclaimed “stem cell training courses” for MDs.

 These kinds of courses have claimed that over as short as a weekend (perhaps with golf) they fully prepare physicians to do stem cell interventions on patients.
 Such stem cell-related procedures can yield big profits for physicians, but what about the best interest of patients?
 Are the physicians also putting their practices at risk as well?

 Now I see that the American Academy of Anti-Aging Medicine (A4M) has pushed the stem cell quick clinical training model to an extreme with a new 1-day stem cell training course.

 In fact in just 10 hours A4M claims its course will make doctors qualified to start treating patients right away.